CraftAcademyLabs/ca_course/guides/notifications_with_action_cable.md

 ## Usage

-There's plenty of use cases we can showcase where notifications come in handy.
+There's plenty of use cases we can showcase where notifications can come in handy.
 You can broadcast messages from anywhere in your application.
 Here I will show you how to integrate ActionCable with an ActiveRecord model and notify all visitors when a new instance has been created.
-Forr instance, we could notify all visitors about a new comment made on a `Recipe` in out recipe collection application.
+For instance, we could notify all visitors about a new comment made on a `Recipe` in our Recipe Collection application.

 In our `Comment` model, we can add an `after_create` hook to broadcast a message: